-Step 3: In the Select Configuration box highlight your recorder (Example: 'A Car') and click OK.
+Step 3: In the Select Configuration box highlight your recorder (Example: V300S-1001, a combination of the model of recorder you have and it's serial number) and click OK.
 A screen will appear that looks like a regular run file screen, except the file tab at the top of the page will show your configuration number with a blue wrench.